House Hunting Tips Every First-Time Buyer Should Know

 How Long Does It Take to Buy a House?

-The process of buying a house can take anywhere from 15 weeks to up to eight months.
-According to the Origination Insight Report by ICE Mortgage Technology, closing on a home takes an average of 49 days.
-If you quickly find a house and everything goes smoothly, you could move in within just a few months.
+The process of buying a house typically takes around four to five months, according to Zillow.
+But if you quickly find a house and everything goes smoothly, you could move in within just a few months.

 Many factors will affect how quickly you are able to find a home.
-The demand for and supply of homes in your area, as well as the time of year when you’re looking, may mean you have more options to choose from, or it could mean your choices are more limited and your search will take longer.
+Supply and demand have a strong impact, as well as the time of year when you’re looking.
+Those factors and others affect how many options you have to choose from and how quickly you can get an offer accepted.

 If you’re looking for a house with special features, like a pool or a garage, your search could take longer because of those specifics.
 Finally, your budget may also affect your search.
-If you’re looking for a lot of home on a small budget, chances are it will take you longer to find the right house than if you had a larger budget.
+If you’re looking for a lot of home on a small budget, chances are it will take you longer to find the right house than if you search for homes suited to your budget.

 House Hunting Tips